Hamburg Noir

 Night City was like a deranged experiment in social Darwinism, designed by a bored researcher who kept one thumb permanently on the fast-forward button....
 Biz here was a constant subliminal hum, and death the accepted punishment for laziness, carelessness, lack of grace, the failure to heed the demands of an intricate protocol.

-Despite Molly’s high-tech enhancements -- surgically inset glasses that seal her eye sockets and scalpel blades that slide out from under her fingernails -- her attitude is pure noir, on display when she saves Case from a loan shark and his enforcers.
-“Molly had grinned at Case’s side with a kind of ecstatic feral intensity, obviously longing for one of them to make a move.”
+Despite Molly’s high-tech enhancements -- surgically inset glasses that seal her eye sockets and scalpel blades that slide out from under her fingernails -- her attitude is also pure noir, on display when she saves Case from a loan shark and his enforcers: “Molly ... grinned at Case’s side with a kind of ecstatic feral intensity, obviously longing for one of them to make a move.”

 Back in the coffin, Molly tells Case that Armitage will provide him with a cure to his nerve damage in exchange for unnamed services.
-As a dead-ender with nothing to lose, Case has already “started to play a game with himself, a very ancient one that has no name, a final solitaire.”
-He agrees to the deal.
+As a dead-ender with nothing to lose, Case agrees to the deal.

-The next day, in a “nameless, expensively appointed” clinic, Case gets a new pancreas and “plugs in his liver.”
-The doctors also implant slowly dissolving sacks of the Russian mycotoxin in his body.
+The next day, in a “nameless, expensively appointed” black-market hospital, Case gets a new pancreas from one of Chiba’s “clinic tanks of spare parts” and “plugs in his liver” that “bypass” the amphetamines he’s been taking.
+The doctors also implant slowly dissolving sacks of the original Russian mycotoxin in his body.
 If he doesn’t do exactly as Armitage says, he will, in effect, end up back in Memphis.

 Like many hardboiled characters before them, Case and Molly don’t blindly follow orders, they investigate their employer, who is blackmailing them both.
-They discover that Armitage is actually Colonel Willis Corto, the sole survivor of a failed Cold War mission, "Screaming Fist," in the former Soviet Union.
-After undergoing extensive reconstructive surgery, Corto discovers that the U.S. Government knew his mission would fail but sent him in anyway.
-He subsequently kills his handler and disappears into the criminal underworld, eventually resurfacing as Armitage, with ties to the Yakusa.
+They discover that Armitage is actually Colonel Willis Corto, the sole survivor of a failed covert mission, “Screaming Fist,” in the former Soviet Union.
+After undergoing extensive reconstructive surgery, Corto finds out that the brass knew in advance that his mission would fail but sent him in anyway.
+As one of Case’s associates puts it: “Wasted a fair bit of patriotic young flesh in order to test some new technology.”
+Corto subsequently kills his handler and disappears into the criminal underworld, eventually resurfacing as Armitage, with business ties to the yakuza.

 As a first step in Armitage’s plan, Case is forced to steal a “firmware construct” of his late mentor, McCoy Pauly.
 Instead of dwelling on the technical details, Gibson, who freely admits that he knows next to nothing about technology, just moves on to other constructs, all dead friends of Case, who join the makeshift team.